 The first Act of Congress established the administering of oaths of office for federal officials, but the second Act was the imposition of the Hamilton Tariff to protect domestic industry and raise revenue.
 In 1791, Congress chartered the First Bank of the United States.
 The Patent Office was created in 1802.
 Direct federal involvement in the building of transportation infrastructure included projects authorized under the 1807 Coast and Geodetic Survey, and other measures to improve river and harbor navigation, which were formalized and put on a more permanent footing by the 1824 Rivers and Harbors Act.
 Various Army expeditions to the west, beginning with Lewis and Clark's Corps of Discovery in 1804 and continuing into the 1870s, gathered and disseminated geographical and scientific knowledge that was crucial to opening the West to settlement (see for example, the careers of Major Stephen Harriman Long, Major General John C. Frémont, and Brigadier General Randolph B. Marcy).
 These expeditions were almost always under the direction of an officer from the Army Corps of Topographical Engineers, an organization that has been almost completely written out of American history, but which comprised the elite of U.S. Army officers.
 Pursuant to the General Survey Act of 1824, Army officers were assigned to assist or direct the surveying and construction of the early roads, railroads and canals -- whether they were private or state projects did not matter.

 It is no accident that our national government has played this role of nurturing and facilitating the development of the economy.
-Such a role was clearly the intent and desire of the Founders – contrary to all the wrong-wing lies about small government and free enterprise.
-I have promised before to blog about many of the government programs I listed above (and I intend to do so this winter), but today I want to review the creation of the Constitution and show that an activist role for government was clearly intended all along.
+Such a role was clearly the intent and desire of the Founders—contrary to all the wrong-wing lies about small government and free enterprise.
+This review of the creation of the Constitution shows that an activist role for government was clearly intended all along.
 The Republicans and conservatives (I prefer to call them the wrong-wing because so little of what they believe and proclaim about American history is correct) have a directly contrary view of this history.

 In short, in recounting the actual history of how the United States developed economically, we repeatedly disprove the historical mythology of the wrong wing, which underlies their seemingly crazy ideas, such as “Social Security is unconstitutional.”
-So, this is history we better know, and know well.
+So, this is history we need to know, and know well.